 The causes of child marriage are complex and could be different in different cultures and societies.
-Though It is often related to the high poverty rate, cultural beliefs, and conflicts, the root causes of child marriage lie in gender discrimination and gender inequality.
+Though It is often related to the high poverty rate, cultural beliefs, and conflicts, but the root causes of child marriage lie in gender discrimination and gender inequality.
 Some of the major causes are –

 Societies desire to control and dominate female lives